Brake Lines: What they do and how to service them

-Brakes translate the pressure from your foot on the brake pedal into stopping power, and are designed to keep you and your car safe on the road.
+Brakes are designed to keep you and your car safe on the road.
 In the case that your brakes fail, or are unreliable, you, your vehicle, and others on the road can be in serious trouble.

-The brake lines play a key role in brake performance and function, allowing your car to turn pedal pressure into stopping power.
+The brake lines play a key role in your vehicle’s overall brake performance and function, allowing your car to turn pedal pressure into stopping power.
 Most cars feature hydraulic brake systems, which use fluid to transfer the pressure applied by your foot to the brake.
 This is where your brake lines come into play.

 The brake fluid is stored in the master cylinder and is transferred from the master cylinder to the brake calipers via the brake lines when the brake pedal is pushed.
 This pressure forces the calipers to clamp down on the brakes and, in turn, slow and stop the car.

-If your brake lines are cracked, broken, frayed, brittle, or even corroded, let your local mechanic at Christian Brothers take a look right away.
+Just like above, if your brake lines are cracked, broken, frayed, brittle, or have other signs of corrosion, let your local mechanic at Christian Brothers perform an inspection right away.
 A skilled technician will be able to determine where the damage has occurred while being able to provide a solution that is meant to last.